C# Eval Expression How to use LINQ with Dynamic Expression

 The LINQ GroupByDynamic method groups the elements of a sequence.
 You can use a dynamic string expression to specify columns.

-In this example, we will select customers and group them dynamically by their countries.
+In this example, we will create a list of product and group them by their type using a dynamic expression and select only the first group.

 LINQ OrderByDescendingDynamic Method